NerdCedricYay/yatzy/README.md

 # Verion 2 (Assignment 3)

 This version of the game uses AJAX requests to interact with the server for dice rolling and scoring.
+It also uses JQuery querying.

-dice.js, yatzy_engine, and yatzy_game maintains their rolls but this time sends AJAC requests to the server and handle the response
+dice.js, yatzy_engine, and yatzy_game maintains their rolls but this time sends AJAX requests to the server and handle the response

 rollDice(callback): Sends a GET request to /api.php?action=roll to roll the dice.
 On a successful response, it invokes the callback function with the dice values received from the server.